GRdevelops/openAI-Workout-Generator/README.md

 The OpenAI Workout Generator was a big learning experience.

-Managing the flow of states and keeping data connected between different components was one of the most fascinating things.
+Managing the flow of states and keeping data connected between different components was one of the most fascinating tasks.

 The beginning is straightforward and flows well.
 I noticed It was towards the end, where I had to make some tweaks that you really get a feel of how important modularity is.